pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       including object paths.
       -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
-      -i, --interactive               Prompt for selecting an instance from a list.
-If used, the INSTANCENAME argument
-                                      must be a class name, and the instances of that class are presented.
       -s, --summary                   Show only a summary (count) of the objects.
       --fq, --filter-query QUERY-STRING
                                       When pull operations are used, filter the